Skip to content

 Manual Override Example

-This is a minimal example of a manual override deployment, with overridden config file:
+This is a minimal example of a manual override deployment, with overridden config file.
+These profiles and params would be assigned to a machine or a profile that is assigned to a machine.

 Profiles: